nachocaru/xaprb.com/content/blog/2014-12-07-eventual-consistency-simpler-than-mvcc.md

 From experience I know that Microsoft SQL Server's locking and multiversion concurrency model is different yet again.
-So there's at least four different implementations with very different behaviors -- and we haven't even gotten to other databases.
+So there's at least four different implementations with very different behaviors---and we haven't even gotten to other databases.
 For example, Jim Starkey's failed Falcon storage engine for MySQL was going to use "pure MVCC" in contradistinction to InnoDB's "mixed MVCC," whatever that means.
 Falcon, naturally, also had "quirks" in its MVCC